 Four

-singles with Bob and a rock band and one and a half albums with Bob and a rock
+singles with Bob and an electric band and one and a half albums with Bob and an

 would suggest, to the suggestible listener, that if you go to a Dylan concert

-there’s a chance he’ll be backed by a
+there’s a chance he’ll be backed by an electric band.

 Dylan